cake-contrib/Cake.EntityFramework/docs/input/docs/usage/transactions.md

-## Recommendations
+---
+Order: 25
+Title: Run Migrations in Transactions
+---

-Run migrations in trasactions.
+Run migrations in transactions.
 Keep in mind that this only works with supported providers (e.g. basiclly everyone except MySQL and Oracle).
 For example in PostgreSQL (Npgsql) you would do:

 ```cake
 public class AtomicMigrationScriptBuilder : NpgsqlMigrationSqlGenerator